Hobart2967/vscode-aws-cloudwatch-alarms/README.md

 This extension contributes the following settings:

-* `hobart2967.aws-cloudwatch-alarms.regions`: List of regions to query alarms for
+* `hobart2967.aws-cloudwatch-alarms.regions`: List of regions to query alarms for.
+Can be any of the AWS region constants.
+* `hobart2967.aws-cloudwatch-alarms.profiles`: List of profiles to use when querying alarms.
+Needs to be a list of profile names listed in `$HOME/.aws/credentials`
+* `hobart2967.aws-cloudwatch-alarms.credentials-source`: Either `env` or `profile` - depending on if you want environment variables or profile credentials to be used.

 ## Known Issues